Adnoc agrees to $1bn engineering services contracts with eight contractors

 "These framework agreements follow a very competitive tender process and the smart nature of the deals will deliver substantial cost savings, optimise project delivery schedules and provide Adnoc with increased flexibility to drive its growth targets and proactively respond to the demands of the fast-evolving energy landscape," said Abdulmunim Al Kindy, Adnoc's people, technology and corporate support executive director.

-Adnoc signed agreements with Wood Group company Amec International Ltd, Fluor, McDermott and Mott MacDonald.
+Adnoc signed agreements with Wood Group company Amec International, Fluor, McDermott and Mott MacDonald.

 It also signed agreements with Kentech Group company SNC-Lavalin International Arabia Limited-Abu Dhabi, Technip Energies, Worley and a joint venture between Tecnicas Reunidas and the NPCC.

 The agreements cover five years, with an option for a two-year extension.
+The agreements will create additional skilled employment for UAE nationals.
 The contractors will also run training programmes to develop local expertise.

 The contracts cover concept and front-end engineering design for major projects across the group.
 The scope of the projects has been estimated on the basis of requirements for external engineering services across the group, Adnoc said.